Excellent Jobs for Nurses Who Don't Want to Be Nurses

 Clearly, there are all kinds of jobs for nurses who don't want to be nurses.
 Your nursing knowledge can be applied in a multitude of ways.
 But perhaps you don't yet have the skills or credentials you need to create the future you really want.
 The career-focused programs offered by vocational colleges, trade schools, and technical institutes can help you develop the expertise you need to advance your ambitions.
 Just type your zip code into the following search tool to start discovering convenient nearby training options!

-3 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on March 13, 2019.
+3 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on November 21, 2019.